 School and ELC administrators must create plans for recess/play areas which ensures the safety of students and staff.
 These plans will include creating designated safe spaces to allow classes to play without the mixing of groups.
 Recess times may need to be staggered to ensure the spacing needed for safe play.
-Social distance of at least 6 feet must be maintained.
+Social distance must be maintained.